Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 learn more

 Even if you include citations to avoid plagiarism, an assignment that contains a large amount of AI-generated text is unlikely to receive high marks.
-For more guidance on how to avoid plagiarism and how to format in-text citations and reference pages in APA style, check out the Touchstones: Academic Integrity Guidelines.
+For more guidance on how to avoid plagiarism and how to format in-text citations and reference pages in APA style, check out Citation Help and Touchstones: Academic Integrity Guidelines.

 You’ve already learned about some of the shortcomings of generative AI, such as its potential to make up facts, communicate misinformation, and “hallucinate” sources.
 You’ve also learned that relying too much on AI can be counterproductive to your own learning.
 There are a few other hazards to be aware of: